 There was a time when web pages were static once they loaded – no post-processing changing web pages before your eyes, no funny business.
-Today, features like auto-refresh are designed to help us, but sometimes they can get in the way, causing videos or text to reload when we’re in the middle of using it.
-To make your life a little easier, we’ll show you how to disable auto-refresh on all the major browsers.
+Today, features like auto-refresh are designed to help us, but sometimes they can get in the way, causing videos or text to reload when we’re in the middle of using them.
+To make your life a little easier, we show you how to disable auto-refresh on all the major browsers.

-Disable Auto-Refresh in Chrome
+Disable Auto-Refresh in Chrome (Brave and Opera)

 Disable Auto-Refresh in Firefox